gauthamsuresh09/wav2vec2-large-xlsr-53-malayalam/README.md

 The datasets needs to be converted to format suitable for Hugging Face Datasets library.
 This can be done using the notebook provided [here](make_hf_dataset.ipynb).

 ## Fine-tuning
-The model can be fine-tuned using [this notebook](fine-tune-xlsr-wav2vec2-on-malayalam-asr-with-transformers).
+The model can be fine-tuned using [this notebook](fine-tune-xlsr-wav2vec2-on-malayalam-asr-with-transformers.ipynb).
+Additional details on the fine-tuning procedure is given in the notebook itself.